Healthcare

 How Much Does Individual Health Insurance Cost in 2026?

-- The real answer to “how much is health insurance a month for a single person” depends on eligibility for premium tax credits and whether an employer offers support like an ICHRA.
+• The real answer to "how much is health insurance a month for a single person" depends on eligibility for premium tax credits (now limited to those earning under 400% FPL) and whether an employer offers support like an ICHRA.

 In 2026, individual health insurance remains a major investment for both workers and employers, and premiums are rising faster than in recent years.
-ACA marketplace premiums increased by around 20% on average for 2026, marking the largest increase since 2018.
-The average cost of individual health insurance for a 40-year-old buying a Silver-tier marketplace plan is about $680 a month before tax credits, while the lowest-cost Silver plans average around $611 nationally.
+ACA marketplace premiums increased by 21% to 26% on average for 2026, marking the largest increase since the ACA's inception.
+The average cost of individual health insurance for a 40-year-old buying a Silver-tier marketplace plan is $752 a month before tax credits, while the national benchmark Silver plan averages $625.
 Costs vary substantially by age, state, and plan type.

 Factors Influencing Individual Health Insurance Costs